 This also does not refer to the occasional employee absences due to medical or mental health issues, emergencies, or unforeseen circumstances.

 Because there isn't a set number of unscheduled or unplanned absences that determines absenteeism, managers and leaders need to use their judgement to determine when absent employees is becoming an issue.

 Common Causes of Absenteeism in the Workplace

 As leaders, it can be difficult to pinpoint why an employee would chronically miss work.
 However, it's important to try to refrain from judgement and instead, try to understand what could be going on behind the scenes with an absent employee.

 Oftentimes employees are dealing with difficult issues that trigger absenteeism, rather than employees simply not caring about their work.
 These issues may include:

-Mental Health: According to the National Institute of Mental Health, the leading cause of absenteeism in the United States is depression.
+Mental Health: According to the National Institute of Mental Health, the leading cause of absenteeism is depression.
 Depression can make it difficult for individuals to get out of bed, stay motivated, and engage in work.

 Childcare/Eldercare: A common cause of absenteeism is childcare.
 Kids get sick unexpectedly, babysitters fall through, snow days happen - it's an inevitability of life.
 But this means suddenly an employee needs to stay home to take care of their kids.

-Bullying/Harassment: Unfortunately, bullying and workplace harassment can still occur today - especially for individuals in marginalized groups.
+Bullying/Harassment: Unfortunately, bullying and workplace harassment can still occur today - especially for individuals in marginalised groups.
 This can lead to employees avoiding work, calling off last minute, or simply not showing up.

 Burnout/Stress: Burnout has been on the rise ever since the pandemic, and unfortunately there are no signs of it slowing down.
 Heavy workloads, tight deadlines, and a lack of appreciation all contribute to employees not wanting to work.